Mariposa (2020 film): Cast

+Release

+Mariposa was released on March 12, 2020, alongside Buku Harianku and Tenripada.
+SCTV acquired the film's broadcasting rights, premiering it on August 23, 2021.

 Spin-off and sequel

 In 2021, a spin-off film titled 12 Cerita Glen Anggara, also adapted from a novel of the same name by Luluk HF, focusing on Junior Robert's character Glen was announced with Junior himself, Angga Yunanda, Adhisty Zara, Dannia Salsabila, and Abun Sungkar reprising their roles.
 In addition, Prilly Latuconsina will portray Shena as the film's leading actress.